stalgiag/p5.xr/README.md

 # p5.xr

 This library is currently at a pre-alpha stage.
-Alpha release is currently projected for early <strong>October 15</strong>.
+Alpha release is currently projected for <strong>October 15</strong>.
 This library is a wrapper for WebXR that allows you to render a p5 sketch in VR or AR.
 Extensive documentation and examples are coming with Alpha release.

 ## Contributors ✨